ACCA Registered

 If your non-qualifying income (income from mainland UAE customers) does not exceed the lower of AED 5 million or 5% of total revenue, you can still maintain QFZP status.
 This is important: occasional UAE-based client work will not disqualify you, as long as it stays under this threshold.

-If non-qualifying income exceeds the de minimis, all your income loses QFZP treatment for that tax period — not just the non-qualifying portion.
+If non-qualifying income exceeds the de minimis, all your income loses QFZP treatment for that tax period.
+This applies to all income, not just the non-qualifying portion.
 This is a cliff-edge, not a sliding scale.

 Transfer Pricing Basics